 Ann Arbor, MI 48108

-Submit all application materials by July 22, 2019.
-(Materials must be post-marked no later than July 22, 2019 to be considered.)
+Submit all application materials by Monday, July 26, 2021.
+(Post-mailed materials must be post-marked no later than July 26, 2021 to be considered.)

 When my brother, John Weir, acquired his spinal cord injury (SCI) in 1964, the atmosphere was different for people with disabilities than it is today.
 The medical field kept people with SCIs alive, but society offered little in terms of satisfying futures.
 John was a pioneer in many ways.
 His ability to inspire practical help instead of pity was one of his gifts.
 While in the hospital after his surgery, he graduated from Ann Arbor’s Pioneer High School.
 Later, he became the first person with a severe disability to go to Eastern Michigan University.
 In 1976, he helped found the Ann Arbor Center for Independent Living.
 At the time, CILs were a new idea designed to provide resources and assist in ways that facilitated a more active life.
 John remained an active pioneer until his death in 1985. ~Lou Weir